JakeHartnell/wavs-regen-oracle/docs/stac-oracle.md

 - `WAVS_ENV_IPFS_ENDPOINT`: IPFS upload endpoint (default: https://node.lighthouse.storage/api/v0/add)
 - `WAVS_ENV_LIGHTHOUSE_API_KEY`: API key for Lighthouse storage (required for IPFS uploads)

+## Windowed Reading

+To efficiently handle the large Sentinel-2 GeoTIFF files, this oracle uses windowed reading:

+1. The oracle extracts the bounding box (bbox) from the STAC query
+2. It calculates the pixel coordinates for this geographic bbox using the raster's transform parameters
+3. It downloads only a portion of the data that covers the requested bbox
+4. This significantly reduces memory usage and processing time

+The implementation:
+- Uses the image's projection transform to map between geographic and pixel coordinates
+- Limits download size to avoid memory issues
+- Provides a fallback mechanism to use simulated data if windowed reading fails

 ## NDVI Calculation

 NDVI (Normalized Difference Vegetation Index) is calculated using the formula: